UXSoc/hugo-cli/README.md

 The first time this is run, it installs hugo into */node_modules/.bin* (It continues to run hugo after installing)

 The default version is 0.37.1, but it will install the version defined in *hugo-version.json* which should be placed in the same directory as *package.lock*.
+The hugo config file is from source_location, the default is the same location as yarn.
 Use the following inside *hugo-version.json*:

-format: `{ "hugo":"version number" }`
+format: `{ "hugo":"version number", "source_location": "path" }`
-example: `{ "hugo":"0.40.1" }`
+example: `{ "hugo":"0.40.1", "source_location": "../../" }`

 ## Usage